vygr/ChrysaLisp/doc/FUNCTIONS.md

 * ushort fn_header_entry: Offset in bytes to the code entry point.

-* ushort fn_header_atoms: Offset in bytes to the atom table.
-Atom table entries are ptr_size.
-In unbound format they are relative offsets to entries in the atom string pool.
-When bound and resolved by the atom intern functions they are pointers to symbol objects.

 * ushort fn_header_links: Offset in bytes to the external function Vtable.
 Vtable entries are ptr_size.
 In unbound format they are relative offsets to entries in the path pool.
 In bound format they are pointers to the code section of the external functions.

-* ushort fn_header_syms: Offset in bytes to the atom string pool.
-0 terminated C style strings.
-After interning of the atom symbols this offset is set to 0.
-Resolution of the atom symbols takes place via calling 'symbol 'intern_atoms.
-Any function that uses atoms must call this method at least once, subsequent calls will detect, via this offset now being 0, that resolution has already happened.

 * ushort fn_header_paths: Offset in bytes to the path string pool.
 0 terminated C style strings.